Will Smith Player Props: Dodgers vs. Pirates

 Will Smith At The Plate

-- Among the qualifying batters in baseball, his batting average ranks 44th, his on-base percentage ranks eighth, and he is 27th in the league in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 45th, his on-base percentage ranks eighth, and he is 31st in the league in slugging.

-- He has hit a home run in 20.0% of his games this year, and 4.5% of his trips to the plate.
+- He has homered in 19.7% of his games this year, and 4.5% of his plate appearances.

-- In 43.3% of his games this season, Smith has notched at least one RBI.
-In 11 of those games (18.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Smith has driven in a run in 26 games this season (42.6%), including 11 games with more than one RBI (18.0%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.